top of page

 Toadflax (Linaria vulgaris)

-One of the first wildflowers I ever remember!
-This has a special place in my long lawn areas.
-Delicately yellow flowers and ferny foliage do well year on year.
+Toadflax is one of the first wildflowers I remember from my childhood.
+This appears in and around the edges of my longer lawn areas.
+Delicate yellow flowers and ferny foliage do well year on year.

 Fruit